Alexander Towers

 No analysis available

-I looked for leasehold wording such as a ground lease end date, lease expiry year, or renewal date and found nothing.
-The remarks do not mention lease tenure or any expiration year.
+I looked for leasehold language such as a lease expiry year, ground lease end date, renewed through, or extended to wording and found nothing.
+There is no public-remarks evidence to extract a specific lease expiration year.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.